 Turkey’s ambitious goals are a result of efforts done on various levels.

 - Investments in various industries attracting capitals internally and externally,

 - The capability of making massive volumes of production.

 The Turkish government set fundamental strategies to ensure continuous prosperity.
 In 2009, the government of Recep Tayyip Erdoğan launched the project “Turkish Exports Strategy for 2023”.
-The project aims to reach $500 billion of export (Joseph De Coster, 2018).
+The project aims to reach $500 billion in export (Joseph De Coster, 2018).

-To do so, Turkey is planning to expand the market of export by operating further-out of its traditional markets; Europe and the MENA region.
+To do so, Turkey is planning to expand the market of export by operating further out of its traditional markets; Europe and the MENA region.
 Africa is the perfect candidate for Turkey’s ambitions.
 The continent is an untapped market, with a massive population estimated at 1.305 billion (Worldmeter, 2019).

 Turkey’s exports to African countries on the increase

-Africa is the world new center of attention.
+Africa is the world’s new center of attention.
 As the number of emerging economies increases, different countries showed interest in doing business with the African continent.
 Likewise, Turkey is trying to prove itself in the African market and survive in the fierce competition.

 Africa has signed agreements with the most powerful economies.
-Such as the Africa-South America, Africa-India and Africa-South Korea partnerships.
+Such as the Africa-South America, Africa-India, and Africa-South Korea partnerships.
 Thus, Turkey created the “The Turkey’s Africa strategy” that resulted in different outcomes including: